douglasgreen/outlines/README.md

 # Outlines
-Outlines written by ChatGPT on various subjects.
+Outlines written by ChatGPT-4 on various subjects.

 ## Arts